SLP-team/SLP-Core/README.md

 # Software is Language Too!
 We present the Software Language Processing (SLP) library + CLI, here to enable fluent modeling of evolving text!
 Check out our [wiki](https://github.com/SLP-team/SLP_Core/wiki) for why we built this, how it works and a detailed getting started guide.
-Also keep an eye out on sibling projects in the SLP-team ecosystem!
+Also keep an eye out on upcoming sibling projects in the SLP-team ecosystem!
 Note: this tool was created as part of a publication at FSE'2017<sup>1</sup> and has since evolved to version 0.2

-# Getting Started
+# Quick Start
 This core module contains everything needed to get started with modeling language, including code to lex files, build vocabularies, construct (complex) models and run those models.
 Get the latest Jar and use it either as a [command-line tool](#cli) or add it as a dependency to your project ([code API](#codeapi)) to get started.
-Other modules relying on Core for more exotic applications are forthcoming.
+Other modules relying on SLP-Core for more exotic applications are forthcoming.

 ## Code API
 <a name="codeapi"></a>